-This Statement of Performance Expectations (SPE) is complemented by our Statement of Intent 2017-2021 (SOI), which describes our strategic intentions and outlines the overall direction and priorities of the Office of the Children's Commissioner.
+This Statement of Performance Expectations (SPE) is complemented by our 2017-2021 Statement of Intent (SOI), which describes our strategic intentions and outlines the overall direction and priorities of the Office of the Children's Commissioner.

-I accept responsibility for the preparation of the SPE, which details our annual performance measures and prospective financial statements.
-It includes the assumptions on which the financial statements are based, and information on the reportable class of outputs I intend to supply in the financial year.
+I accept responsibility for the preparation of this SPE, which details our annual performance measures and prospective financial statements.
+It includes the assumptions on which the financial statements are based, and information on the reportable class of outputs I intend to supply in the 2019/20 financial year.
 The prospective financial statements have been prepared in accordance with Generally Accepted Accounting Practice (NZ GAAP) and the Public Benefit Entity International Public Sector Accounting Standards (PBE IPSAS).
-As a Tier 2 entity with expenditure under \$30m, under PBE IPSAS we will apply the reduced disclosure requirements for reporting.
+As a Tier 2 entity with expenditure under \$30 million, under PBE IPSAS we will apply the reduced disclosure requirements for reporting.